juicedata/juicefs-csi-driver/docs/en/examples/cache-dir.md

   - cache-dir=/dev/vdb1
 ```

-For PVC (PersistentVolumeClaim) and sample pod, Refer to [This document](./dynamic-provisioning.md) for more details.
+For PVC (PersistentVolumeClaim) and sample pod, Refer to [this document](./dynamic-provisioning.md) for more details.

 ### Check cache directory